Pesonet1/gis_docker/README.md

 # GIS Docker

 Purpose for this repository is to act as a playground for testing different GIS related web technologies.
-Therefore, it cannot be considered as fully working application that can be deployed automatically.
-However, this repository contains some usefull examples that can be taken into other projecs.
+Therefore, it cannot be considered as fully working application that can be automatically deployed into a server.
+However, this repository contains some useful examples that can be utilized in other projecs.

 This repository contains containerized (Docker) parts of a GIS application e.g. different map layer protocols, routing, geocoding.
 Following can be considered as vital part of any GIS application.
 Additionally, this repository contains some utility containers (osm2pgrouting & digiroad2pgrouting) that are used for importing network data (osm & digiroad) into database for pgrouting.